 Livestock management BMPs are designed to promote healthy water quality and riparian areas through management of livestock and associated grazing land.
-Fecal matter from livestock and erosion from poorly managed grazing land and riparian areas can be a significant source of fecal coliform bacteria loading to surface water.
+Fecal matter from livestock, erosion from poorly managed grazing, land and riparian areas can be a significant source of fecal coliform bacteria loading to surface water.
 Precipitation, plant cover, number of animals, and soils are factors that affect the amount of bacteria delivered to a waterbody because of livestock.
 These specific BMPs are known to reduce non-point source pollution from livestock.
+These BMPs include:

-Livestock Exclusion From Riparian Areas - This practice is established to remove livestock from grazing riparian areas and watering in the stream.
+Livestock exclusion from riparian areas- This practice is established to remove livestock from grazing riparian areas and watering in the stream.
 Livestock exclusion is accomplished through fencing.
 A reduction in stream bank erosion can be expected by minimizing or eliminating hoof trampling.
 A stable stream bank will support vegetation that will hold banks in place and serve a secondary function as a filter from non-point source runoff.
 Added vegetation will create aquatic habitat and shading for macroinvertebrates and fish.
 Direct deposit of fecal matter into the stream and stream banks will be eliminated as a result of livestock exclusion by fencing.

-Water Well and Tank Development - Fencing animals from stream access requires and alternative water source.
+Water well and tank development- Fencing animals from stream access requires and alternative water source.
 Installing water wells and tanks satisfies this need.
 Installing water tanks provides a quality water source and keeps animals from wading and defecating in streams.
 This will reduce the probability of pathogenic infections to livestock and the public.

-Prescribed Grazing - This practice provides increased ground cover and ground stability by rotating livestock throughout multiple fields.
+Prescribed grazing- To increase ground cover and ground stability by rotating livestock throughout multiple fields.
 Grazing with a specified rotation minimizes overgrazing and resulting erosion.
-The Natural Resources Conservation Service (NRCS) recommends grazing systems to improve and maintain water quality and quantity.
-Duration, intensity, frequency, and season of grazing can be managed to enhance vegetation cover and litter, resulting in reduced runoff, improved infiltration, increased quantity of soil water for plant growth, and better manure distribution and increased rate of decomposition (NRCS, 1998).
+The Natural Resource Conservation Service (NRCS) recommends grazing systems to improve and maintain water quality and quantity.
+Duration, intensity, frequency, and season of grazing can be managed to enhance vegetation cover and litter, resulting in reduced runoff, improved infiltration, increased quantity of soil water for plant growth, and better manure distribution and increased rate of decomposition, (NRCS, 1998).
+In a study by Tiedemann et al. (1998), as presented by USEPA (1993), the effects of four grazing strategies on bacteria levels in thirteen watersheds in Oregon were studied during the summer of 1984.
+Results of the study (Table 11) showed that when livestock are managed at a stocking rate of 19 acres per animal unit month, with water developments and fencing, bacteria levels were reduced significantly.

-Waste Management System - A waste management system is made up of various components designed to control non-point source pollution from concentrated animal feeding operations (CAFOs) and animal feeding operations (AFOs).
+Waste management system- Waste management systems can be effective in controlling up to 90 percent of fecal coliform loading originating from confined animal feeding areas (Table 12).
+A waste management system is made up of various components designed to control non-point source pollution from concentrated animal feeding operations (CAFOs) and animal feeding operations (AFOs).
 Diverting clean water from the feeding area and containing dirty water from the feeding area in a pond are typical practices of a waste management system.
 Manure handling and application of manure is designed to be adaptive to environmental, soil, and plant conditions to minimize the probability of contamination of surface water.